five-star-potato/angular-treegrid/doc.md

 The TreeGrid displays the parent/child relationship within the data set.
 There are two ways to define the hierarchy:

-The above two features are mutally exclusive
+The two features below are mutally exclusive

+* The relationship is defined through the use of [TreeGridDef.hierachy](#treehierarchy)
+* The relationship is defined through the use of [TreeGridDef.grouping](#groupconfig).
+Note.
+Grouping feature is not compatible with Ajax lazy loading

 ``` javascript
 /* using Hierarchy */